penpenguin/todo-pwa/README.md

 npm run build
 ```

 The build output will be in the `dist` directory.
+The build process:
+- Compiles TypeScript
+- Bundles and minifies code
+- Generates PWA assets
+- Copies WASM files
+- Creates service worker

 ## Deployment